Information for patients, public and health care professionals.

 The Breast and Cosmetic Implant Registry (BCIR)

-The Breast and Cosmetic Implant Registry (BCIR) was launched by NHS Digital in October 2016 to capture the details of breast implant procedures undertaken in England by both the NHS and independent healthcare providers.
+The Breast and Cosmetic Implant Registry (BCIR) was launched by NHS Digital in October 2016 to capture the details of all breast implant procedures undertaken in England by both the NHS and independent healthcare providers.

 The registry aims to provide the data needed to detect any early safety signals in relation to an implant and provide a mechanism for managing patients in the event of an implant recall.
-This will further aid MHRA in its role of monitoring the safety of breast implants for patients.
+This will further aid the MHRA in its role of monitoring the safety of breast implants for patients.